I’m going to go out on a limb and flat out disagree with Robert Scoble.

-While he raises a good point his arguement is flawed.
-His point is old people vote, and they vote in large numbers.
-He argues that when they find out we’re going to take their analog TV from them, they will come out in droves and change the laws.
-I’ll go on the record and agree if there is anything that would, and could stop this upgrade it’s cranky old people voting it down.
+While he raises a good point, his argument is flawed.
+His point is that older people vote.
+And they vote in large numbers.
+Scoble argues that when they find out we’re going to take their analog TV from them, they will come out in droves to change the laws.
+I’ll go on the record and agree if there is anything that would – and could –stop this switch from happening, it is the elderly voting it down.
 But I’m also going on the record to say it won’t happen.
-The transition will happen without a hitch.
+The transition will occur without a hitch.

-I think by the time the analog switch is flipped off no one will really notice.
-Especially the elderly who are less in-tune to technology.
-The main reason for this is something I’m not sure Scoble really caught: the switch doesn’t require the average consumer to upgrade their set, only their signal.
-It just means that pretty much every household who wants a cable connection will have to switch from an analog reciever to a digital reciever.
-They don’t need to buy an HDTV or anything of the like.
-My parents 15 year old TV works fine with the digital box and probably so will Scoble’s dad’s.The thing is most people don’t understand the difference between analog and digital, nor do they care, they just know the cable company is offering them a better deal and more channels if they switch the box on top of their TV.
-Most people won’t even be aware it’s happening, or that they have digital service.
+My parent’s 15-year-old TV works fine with the digital box, and probably so will Scoble’s dad’s.
+Most people don’t understand the difference between analog and digital, nor do they care.
+They just know the cable company is offering them a better deal and more channels if they switch the box on top of their TV.
+Most people won’t even be aware it’ is happening or that they have digital service.

-In my area, here on Long Island, the transition is pretty much completed already.
-Cablevision, the dominent provider in the area has made it cheaper to switch to their iO digital cable service than to keep your existing analog one.
-Combine that with the cheap bundles of broadband with your digital signal and it’s pretty much insane not to.
-And now more companies are getting into the game.
-Verizon for example has started to penetrate the once monopolistic grip of Cablevision with their FiOS service and they don’t offer analog service at all.I think Scoble raises a good point, if highly publicized I think people would come out against the transition.
-But I believe it would be almost entirely based on misunderstanding.
-Even if people did band together against it, if consumer rights groups got up in arms, I’d argue you wouldn’t hear about it too much.
-Not to sound cynical or conspiracy theorist but the media companies aren’t exactly going to publicize it when they stand to benefit from the transition and the people who would be up in arms aren’t exactly reading blogs on a daily basis either.
+Here on Long Island, it feels like the transition is pretty much over already.
+Cablevision, the dominant provider in the area, has made it cheaper to switch to their iO digital cable service than to keep your existing analog one.
+Combine that with the cheap bundles of broadband with your digital signal, and it’s pretty much insane not to.
+And now, more companies are getting into the game.
+For example, Verizon has started to penetrate the once monopolistic grip of Cablevision with its FiOS service, and it doesn’t offer analog service at all.

 Mark my words.